rbouadjenek/Probabilistic-Matix-Factorization/README.md

 # PMF
 This project contains a very efficient implementation of the basic probabilistic matrix factorization algorithm (PMF).
 Please contact me if you have questions:
-- Mohamed Reda Bouadjenek: reda.bouadjenek@unimelb.edu.au or rbouadjenek@gmail.com
+- Mohamed Reda Bouadjenek: rbouadjenek@gmail.com

 See the original paper to get more information regarding the PMF algorithm: